bcjuang/Black_Friday_Sale_Prediction/README.md

 - Product_Category_3: Product may belongs to other category also (Masked)
 - Purchase: Purchase Amount (Target Variable)
 <br><br>

+## ML model used
+- Neural Network with embedding layers and 4 hidden layers

 ### Result
 - The purchase prediction with a **RMSE score = 2429.7892**
 - **Ranked 20 out of 13791 participants (top 0.14%)**